-Dental Smiles of Willow Glen can be a source of clear braces for straighter teeth.
+Dental Smiles of Willow Glen can be a source of San Jose teeth straightening.
 Even if you have had traditional metal braces at one time in the past and your teeth need further aligning, you may be an ideal candidate for Invisalign.
 Dr. Lim looks forward to helping determine your teeth straightening needs.

 Invisalign is a virtually invisible way to straighten your teeth using 3D computer imaging.
 Clear teeth aligners are custom created to help reposition your teeth.